-&lt;sup>5 Adds language specifying that requirements to provide the Commission with certain resources are minimum requirements, and that the Commission Administrator is to have no duties besides those performed on the Commission's behalf.
+5 Adds language specifying that requirements to provide the Commission with certain resources are minimum requirements, and that the Commission Administrator is to have no duties besides those performed on the Commission's behalf.

-(b) The city City shall give no subsidy in money, tax abatements, land, or services to any private private for profit entity unless that private private entity agrees in writing to provide agrees in writing to provide and provide and provide and provide and provide and provide and loss figures), and annual audited financial statements for the project or development thereafter, for the project upon for which the subsidy is based proposed or provided and all such projections and financial statements shall be public records that must be disclosed.
+(b) The city City shall give no subsidy in money, tax abatements, land, or services to any private private for profit entity unless that private private entity agrees in writing to provide agrees in writing to provide and provides the city City with financial projections (including profit and loss figures), and annual audited financial statements for the project or development thereafter, for the project upon for which the subsidy is based proposed or provided and all such projections and financial statements shall be public records that must be disclosed.
 (Added by Proposition G, 11/2/99)